-Employment statuses change frequently throughout the year, and of course, reporting requirements change along with them.
+Employment statuses frequently change throughout the year, and of course, reporting requirements vary along with them.
 Often, people fall off the radar for tax-reporting purposes when they change geographical location; or they may switch to a different payroll system within the same company, with different paymaster rules coming into play.
 That means finance departments have the task of communicating clearly with an ever-evolving variety of outside parties.

 Who are the stakeholders?

-Because global mobility is so complex, it’s important to make a list of all stakeholders concerned in the year-end tax planning process.
+Because global mobility is so complex, it’s essential to list all stakeholders concerned in the year-end tax planning process.

-- A company’s internal mobility, HR, corporate tax, payroll, accounts payable and finance teams; and
+- A company’s internal mobility, HR, corporate tax, payroll, accounts payable, and finance teams; and

-- Final update and review date (usually around mid-December): Payroll updates for relocation are often sent periodically throughout the year, usually monthly or quarterly.
-The failure to double-check previous updates is common, and can lead to major errors in W-2s.
+- Final update and review date (usually around mid-December): Payroll updates for relocation are often sent periodically throughout the year, typically monthly or quarterly.
+The failure to double-check previous updates is common and can lead to significant errors in W-2s.

 - RTR (Relocation Tax Reports) date (January): Advise the company when you will be sending transferees data that summarizes what was reported on the W-2 form for relocation-related activity.